siemensikkema/styleguide/README.md

 ### Files

-There are 6 files you should have:
+Depending on your application you should have some or all of the following files:

 - app.swift (use the default template version)
 - boot.swift (use the default template version)